jundalisay/reveal/content/_index.md

 <small style="color: white; background-color: black; opacity: .8; padding: 15px;">
 The Pattern of Money and Crises helped us create a model that predicted <b>a global stagflation starting from 2019</b>, eventually leading to war.

 Governments will not be able to solve it because all governments are money-minded (*mukhang pera*).
+For example, the solution of the Philippine government to the Covid recession was to incur trillions of new debt.
 </small>

 ![](/crisis.png)